Is the Festive Season Giving You Indigestion? Here’s How to Handle It

 All Credits: PA

-With all that wine, chocolate and cheese, it’s no surprise our systems might be feeling a little worse for wear by the end of the festive season.
+With all that wine, chocolate and cheese, it’s no surprise our systems might be feeling a little worse for wear during/after the festive season.

 This might mean painful trapped wind, burning acid reflux and a less-than-happy gut for some of us.